bamidev/browser-window/README.md

 ## Development

 If you want to help out, you're more than welcome!
-I will need someone at some point to implement iOS support.
+I could use some help with implementing iOS support.

 ## Comming Soon